Fuqua School of Business

-The Fuqua School of Business (pronounced /ˈfjuːkwə/) is the business school of Duke University, a private research university in Durham, North Carolina.
+The Duke University Fuqua School of Business (pronounced /ˈfjuːkwə/) is the business school of Duke University, a private research university in Durham, North Carolina.
 It enrolls more than 1,300 students in degree-seeking programs.
 Duke Executive Education also offers non-degree business education and professional development programs.
-Its MBA program was ranked the 9th best business school in the US by The Economist in 2019, and 13th in the US by The Financial Times in 2022.

 History

 Formed in 1969, the Graduate School of Business Administration enrolled its first class of 20 students in 1970.
 In 1974, Thomas F. Keller, a 1953 Duke graduate, became the graduate school's new dean.
 In three years, Keller's capital campaign raised $24 million, $10 million of which came from businessman and philanthropist J. B. Fuqua.
-The graduate school's name was then changed to The Fuqua School of Business.
+The graduate school's name was then changed to the Fuqua School of Business.

 J. B. Fuqua was raised by his grandparents on a tobacco farm in Prince Edward County, Virginia.
 Fuqua began his relationship with Duke University when he borrowed books by mail from the Duke library.
 J. B. Fuqua's cumulative giving to Duke was nearly $40 million at the time of his death on April 5, 2006.

-In September 2008, Fuqua launched an expansion initiative to establish offices in St. Petersburg, Russia; Dubai, United Arab Emirates; Shanghai/Kunshan, China; New Delhi, India; and London, England.

 Admissions

-For the Daytime MBA Class of 2019, Fuqua had a 22% acceptance rate with 3,796 applications received.
-Approximately half of those accepted into the MBA program enrolled to fill a class of 439.
-The median GMAT score was 710.
-Fuqua reports an 80% GMAT range of 660–750, with 39% international and 34% female students.
+For the daytime MBA class of 2026, Fuqua had a 19.5% acceptance rate with 3,808 applications received.
+Approximately 55% of those accepted into the MBA program enrolled to fill a class of 399.
+The median GMAT score was 720.
+Fuqua reports an 80% GMAT range of 680–760, with 41% international and 51% female students.

 Academics

 The school's faculty is organized into ten disciplines, including Accounting, Marketing, Decision Sciences, Economics, Finance, Management, Health Sector Management, Management Communication, Operations Management, and Strategy.
-The faculty was ranked number one in the US by BusinessWeek (Intellectual Capital) in 2010 and 2012.

 While working at Duke University, former Professor Robert E. Whaley developed the Chicago Board Options Exchange Volatility Index (ticker symbol: VIX), a measure of the implied market volatility.
 Another notable faculty member is Dan Ariely, an Israeli-American professor of psychology and behavioral economics.

-Joint degrees
+Dual degrees

-The Duke MBA offers several joint degree programs in conjunction with other graduate and professional programs at Duke.
+The Duke MBA offers several dual degree programs in conjunction with other graduate and professional programs at Duke.
 These programs allow students to earn two degrees in less time than if they pursued the two separately.
-Joint degrees are offered with Duke University School of Medicine, Duke University School of Law, Nicholas School of the Environment and Earth Sciences, Sanford School of Public Policy, and the Duke University School of Nursing.
+Dual degrees are offered with Duke University School of Medicine, Duke University School of Law, Nicholas School of the Environment and Earth Sciences, Sanford School of Public Policy, and the Duke University School of Nursing.

 Careers

-Poets&Quants 2020 ranking of MBA compensation indicated that Fuqua ranked 11th in the US for Average Starting Pay (Salary + Bonus) at a total of $161,079.
+Poets&Quants 2024 ranking of MBA compensation indicated that Fuqua ranked 10th in the US for average starting pay (salary and bonus) at a total of $193,557.
 Additionally, Fuqua's MBA program ranked 8th in the US for the percentage of students who had jobs 3 months after graduating.